essif-lab/framework/docs/terms/pattern-identification.md

 date: 20210803
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 # Identification Pattern

-import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work in progress and needs discussion.
+This is work in progress, and needs to be reviewed.
+If you want to comment, please [raise an issue](https://github.com/essif-lab/framework/issues/new).
 :::

 ### Purpose